willfleetw/rusty_dns/docs/DNS_Documentation.md

 Response packets from these megaservers could be exceptionally large, and easily run into megabyte sizes.
-For example, using IQUERY to find every domain that is delegated to one of the nameservers of a large ISP could return tens of thousands of 3-tuples in the question section.
+For example, using IQUERY to find every domain that is delegated to one of the name servers of a large ISP could return tens of thousands of 3-tuples in the question section.
 This could easily be used to launch denial of service attacks.